TheGuyFromBSTD/The-sad-truth-/README.md

 i cant really thank anyone since this is on the internet and i cant give names for obvious reasons...

 but there is like 3 people in my life that actually made me feel happy

+all i really want is to be in peace chilling...

+if i could i would be living on some kind of farm caring for my animals

+but i dont and never will have the funds for that even if i would get a job and work my ass off

 so if i suddenly dont go online anymore dont worry im in a better place...